gov-cy/govcy-express-services/README.md

 #### How to enable and configure file uploads
 To use this feature, configure the config JSON file.
-In your service’s `site` object, add both a `fileUploadAPIEndpoint` and `fileDownloadAPIEndpoint` entry:
+In your service’s `site` object, add a `fileUploadAPIEndpoint`, `fileDownloadAPIEndpoint`and `fileDeleteAPIEndpoint` entry:

 ```json
 "fileUploadAPIEndpoint": {